rs239/schema/docs/source/recipes/index.rst

 API-usage Examples
 ~~~~~~~~~~~~~~

 *Note*: The code snippets below show how Schema could be used for hypothetical datasets and illustrates the API usage.
-In the next section (`Paired RNA-seq and ATAC-seq`_) and in `Visualization`_, we describe worked examples where we also provide the dataset to try things on.
+In the next sections (`Paired RNA-seq and ATAC-seq`_, `Paired-Tag`_) and in `Visualization`_, we describe worked examples where we also provide the dataset to try things on.
 We are working to add more datasets.

 **Example** Correlate gene expression 1) positively with ATAC-Seq data and 2) negatively with Batch information.